alexpovel/srgn/README.md

 treated as a first-class citizen just the same.
 See the [library documentation](https://docs.rs/srgn) for more, library-specific details.

+Note that the binary takes precedence though, which with the crate currently being both a library *and* binary, [creates problems](https://blog.axo.dev/2024/03/its-a-lib-and-a-bin).
+This might be fixed in the future.

 ### Status and stats

 [![docs.rs](https://img.shields.io/docsrs/srgn)](https://docs.rs/srgn/)